Use of Self in Counselling

 “Use of self involves the operationalisation of personal characteristics so that they impact on the client in such a way as to become potentially significant determinants of the therapeutic process.”
 (Wosket, 2016)

-In order to work ethically, and in the interests of the client, the therapist’s use of self is employed thoughtfully and with therapeutic intent.
+In order to work ethically, and in the interests of the client, the therapist’s use of self in counselling is employed thoughtfully and with therapeutic intent.
 The therapist must be reflective and reflexive in their approach.

 To consciously use ourselves in the therapeutic relationship, we must develop and nurture our self-awareness.
 If our responses and patterns remain outside of our awareness, we are unable to reflect on how they might be useful or detrimental to the therapeutic process.